 Alaskan Malamutes are typically portrayed as having grey and white coats, but they can actually be born in a wide variety of colors.
 Distinguishing between the official color names can be difficult if you aren’t familiar with the breed, so we’re here to help make it a breeze.

-Using our complete guide to Alaskan Malamute coat colors, you should be able to determine what type of coat appearance your Malamute has, and how rare it is.
+Use this complete guide to Alaskan Malamute coat colors to determine what type of coat appearance your Malamute has, and whether it is rare or not.

 What Does the AKC Breed Standard Say on Alaskan Malamute Coat Colors?